fatimarajab12/udacityTask1-Image-Processing/README.md

 **Tip:**
 Replace `fjord` in the example URL with the actual filename (without extension) of an image present in your `src/images` directory.

+---

+## Example for serving cached image
+return res.sendFile(thumbPath, (err) => {
+  if (err) {
+    res.status(500).send('Error sending image.');
+  }
+});

+## 🛠️ Troubleshooting

+- If you receive a 404 error, ensure the image filename exists in the `src/images` directory.
+- If you receive a 500 error, check that the `src/thumb` directory is writable and that your parameters are valid numbers.
+- All image serving uses absolute paths for reliability on all platforms.